-Welcome to our free open resource the Extreme Snowboarding to give you practice so you feel confident when the B2 First exam day arrives.
-Our lessons are centred around different themes.
-These themes are featured in the reading, writing, use of English speaking and listening parts of the exam.
+Welcome to our free open resource the Extreme Snowboarding to give you practice so you feel confident when the B2 First exam day arrives for the.
+This gives practice for the B2 First Listening Part 2 exercise.

 You will hear an expert snowboarder called Josh Daniels talking about the sport of extreme snowboarding.
 Complete the sentences.